Martin (name): Scandinavia

 Martin is common as a given name in all three Scandinavian countries, and is a typically a top-ranking name in popularity, on any given year.
 Also it is seen in derivative surnames following Scandinavian naming tradition, such as Martinsen (in Norway and Denmark) and Martinsson (in Sweden).
 Morten is a Scandinavian version of Martin.

 Spain

 Martín (/es/) is a common given name and is also among the most common surnames in Spain.
 Its Catalan variant is Martí and in Galician is Martiño.
 Jewish families in medieval Spain (Sephardic) Jews who remained in Spain and agreed to accept Christianity were asked to change their surnames.
 One of the names taken up by these Jewish conversos (originally known in Spain as Marranos, but preferred term is 'anusim' which is Hebrew for "forced") was "Martí" (also spelt "Marty").
 Sephardic Jews also used Martín or Martínez, as a variation from the Hebrew name Mordecai.

-Geographical distribution

-As of 2014, 32.6% of all known bearers of the surname Martin were residents of the United States (frequency 1:424), 19.2% of Spain (1:93), 12.0% of France (1:211), 4.7% of England (1:449), 3.5% of Canada (1:401), 2.9% of Germany (1:1,054), 2.3% of Argentina (1:719), 2.2% of the Philippines (1:1,731), 2.2% of Mexico (1:2,179), 2.1% of Tanzania (1:955), 2.0% of Australia (1:453), 1.5% of Cuba (1:303) and 1.3% of South Africa (1:1,617).

-In Spain, the frequency of the surname was higher than national average (1:93) in the following autonomous communities: